goldentroll/learn-javascript/project-javascript-f1-arrays/README.md

 - Nested Arrays
 - Review Arrays

-If you are not familier with them please read Learn JavaScript eBook at https://codingwithbasir.com/learn-javascript
+If you are not familier with them please download Learn JavaScript eBook at https://codingwithbasir.com/learn-javascript

-## Project Definition

-Shoes Shop
+## Project Title: Shoes Shop

 1. Create a html file with your name like john.html
 2. Add current code to that file: